 For decades, kids have participated in a rat race to scurry to the top of the GPA ladder.
 Competition has gotten so fierce that I have witnessed my own children panic and break down over a bad quiz or test grade.
 Kids are more stressed and anxious than ever before.

-What if we shift how we view bad grades and take them as an opportunity to challenge our child and improve their mindset?
+What if we shift how we view bad grades and take them as an opportunity to challenge our children and improve their mindset?
 After all, our children attend school to learn.
 Learning isn’t linear.

 When my eldest started middle school, the principal instructed all parents to get their hands on a copy of Dweck’s book.
 He suggested we encourage a growth mindset for our kids.
 The concept was new to me.
-With growth mindset, teaching your child how to deal with a bad grade becomes straightforward.
+With a growth mindset, teaching your child how to deal with a bad grade becomes straightforward.
 You don’t focus on the product; you focus on the process.

 Since then, I’ve witnessed several impressive changes within the school, all promoting a positive view of failure and opportunities to practice a growth mindset.